 - .1 Non-structural alterations or repairs of a building or structure on an existing foundation if the structure: - a.
 Remains on its existing foundation within its existing footprint; - b.
-Is not damaged or destroyed to the extent described in section 532 (1) [repair or reconstruction if damage or destruction ≥ 75% of value above foundation] of the LGA. - .2 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land.
+Is not damaged or destroyed to the extent described in section 532 (1) [repair or reconstruction if damage or destruction ≥ 75% of value above foundation] of the LGA.

-- .3 Development that is separated from a stream by a constructed public highway by a distance of no less than 10 m from the stream's HMW. - .4 Removal of trees determined by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) to represent an imminent risk to safety of life and buildings.
-This exemption requires that the property owner provide the CSRD a copy of the danger tree risk assessment report prior to any tree removal. - .5 Path for personal use by the parcel owners, provided it does not exceed approximately 1.0 m in width; are constructed of pervious natural materials with no concrete, asphalt, pavers or treated wood; do not involve structural stairs; require no removal of streamside vegetation; and do not impair stream bank stability.
-This exemption requires that the property owner provide the CSRD a letter prepared by a QEP stating that the construction and use of the path will have no negative impact to the SPEA. - .6 The construction of a fence if only non-native trees are removed and the disturbance of native vegetation is restricted to 0.5 m on either side of the fence. - .7 Emergency actions necessary to prevent, control or reduce immediate and substantial threats to life or property during flood, debris flood/flow, erosion, landslide, avalanche, stream avulsion and other geohazard events. - .8 Forestry activities which are: - a.
-Located on Crown land and administered under an approved Forest Stewardship Plan approved by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development in accordance with the Forest & Range Practices Act; and, - b.
-Located on private land.
+- .2 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land. - .4 Development that is separated from a stream by a constructed public highway by a distance of no less than 10 m from the stream's HMW. - .5 Removal of trees determined by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) to represent an imminent risk to safety of life and buildings.
+This exemption requires that the property owner provide the CSRD a copy of the danger tree risk assessment report prior to any tree removal. - .6 Path for personal use by the parcel owners, provided it does not exceed approximately 1.0 m in width; are constructed of pervious natural materials with no concrete, asphalt, pavers or treated wood; do not involve structural stairs; require no removal of streamside vegetation; and do not impair stream bank stability.
+This exemption requires that the property owner provide the CSRD a letter prepared by a QEP stating that the construction and use of the path will have no negative impact to the SPEA. - .7 The construction of a fence if only non-native trees are removed and the disturbance of native vegetation is restricted to 0.5 m on either side of the fence. - .8 Emergency actions necessary to prevent, control or reduce immediate and substantial threats to life or property during flood, debris flood/flow, erosion, landslide, avalanche, stream avulsion and other geohazard events. - .9 Activities conducted and/or approved by the CSRD, Department of Fisheries and Oceans and/or Ministry of Environment with respect to trail construction, stream enhancement, fish and wildlife habitat restoration and in-stream works, pursuant to section 11 of the Water Sustainability Act. - .10 Activities conducted by the CSRD or its agents where appropriate measures have been undertaken to satisfy the applicable DPA guidelines. - .11 Forestry activities which are: - c.
+Located on Crown land and administered under an approved Forest Stewardship Plan approved by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development in accordance with the Forest & Range Practices Act, and, - d.
+Located on private land and managed in pursuant to the Forest Act or Private Managed Forest Land Act.